Prescriptive Psychology (RxP)

 There has been a national movement within psychology to license specially trained psychologists to meet the growing need for more prescribers of psychotropic medications.
 These psychologists, called prescribing psychologists or medical psychologists (often referred to as RxP), have an outstanding safety record.
 Five states have passed laws permitting appropriately trained psychologists to prescribe; New Mexico, Louisiana, Illinois, Iowa and most recently, our neighboring state of Idaho.
 In two of these states, New Mexico and Louisiana, psychologists have been prescribing for over 10 years.
 For over 20 years psychologists have been prescribing in all three branches of the military.
 Prescribing psychologists are also serving consumers in the Indian Health Service and the Pubic Health Service.

 Prescribing psychologists are already improving access to appropriate psychotropic medication management in forward thinking states and the federal government.
 There are additional benefits to having a psychologist prescriber.
 As psychologist Dr. Daniel Ulman points out When the behavioral health condition requires the use of psychotherapy and mental health medication, the consumer is forced to schedule appointments with one professional for psychotherapy and with another professional for medication management.
 This split treatment adds a significant burden for the consumer, involving both their time and their money.
 Prescribing psychologists can provide a single source for both psychotherapy and medication management.
-You can review an informational FAQ on this page.
-These were provided by the workgroup Chair, David Shearer, Ph.D., M.S., who is a prescribing psychologist.
+You can review a One-Page summary of why we need RxP in Washington on this page.

 How Psychologists Can Improve Access to Safe and Effective Psychotropic Medication